kiranvad/MLCD/Readme.md

 MT-LMNN code is NOT-distributed along with this package.

-Extract the archieve into a folder and change the matlab directory to where you extracted the archieve.
+Extract the archive into a folder and change the MATLAB working directory to where you extracted the archive.

 This demo folder can be used to do the following: